 Allowing longer lorries would also undermine the advantages of sustainable alternatives to road freight.
 The assessment of the effects of lengthening lorries estimated a substantial long term shift to rail freight as a result of the move.

-Over 1,300 CTC members wrote to their MPs objecting to the proposed introduction of longer lorries however, the Department for Transport has decided to proceed with a 10 year trial of up to 1,800 longer lorries.
+Over 1,300 CTC members wrote to their MPs objecting to the proposed introduction of longer lorries, but the Department for Transport (DfT) nevertheless decided to proceed with a 10-year trial of up to 1,800 longer lorries.

 Although this is may be a smaller trial than originally envisaged by the Department, CTC believes this would increase danger to cyclists, pedestrians and other road users.